 Tribunal rules against £89 million government fine issued to Pfizer and Flynn Pharma over price hikes of epilepsy medicines

 Rosemont has stopped making its version of phenytoin oral suspension.

-If you take this version of levetiracetam, you’ll need to switch to another version.
+If you take this version of phenytoin, you’ll need to switch to another manufacturer’s version.
 If you have any concerns about this, speak to your doctor, epilepsy nurse or pharmacist.

 The Belfast Trust has called in 2,500 patients for a review after an investigation into the work of a consultant neurologist.